Decentralized sharing of validator health metrics

 - polygon-validators.eth/sentry/heimdall

 Here are snapshot examples of what the data looks like: Bor , Heimdall .
 As you can see, the data contains a wealth of metrics.
-If the Polygon team adds new metrics in Bor/Heimdall updates, they will automatically show up in the streams.
+Important point: whatever metrics are added to the Bor/Heimdall nodes in the future automatically appear in the shared data.
+This makes the solution very future-proof and enables the Bor and Heimdall dev teams to extend the system with new variables as they please.

 Builders seeking to use the data can easily subscribe to the above streams using one of the following Streamr protocol resources:

 As a bonus, to also show something simple built on top of the data, hereās a quick 5-minute demo dashboard on JSbin that shows a few selected metrics, including current block, peer count, and some cpu and memory -related variables.
-Of course, it currently shows data for only one validator, because only one validator is pushing data into the streams.
-If there were more validators, it would be easy to see for example when some nodes are lagging behind just by looking at the latest block number of each validator - something which is hard to determine just by looking at your own node.
+Of course, it currently shows data for only a few validators, because others have not onboarded yet.
+With complete data, it would be easy to see for example whether some nodes are lagging behind just by looking at the latest block number of each validator - something which is hard to determine just by looking at your own node.

 Cost of operation